Multilevel domain decomposition-based architectures for physics-informed neural networks: Numerical results

 \paragraph{Level structure} Firstly, all multilevel FBPINNs use an exponentially increasing number of subdomains per level.
 In particular, we choose $J^{(l)}=2^{d(l-1)}$ for $l=1, ..., L$.
 This level structure is shown in \cref{fig:multilevel-fbpinns}.
 This constraint is chosen so that the multilevel FBPINN is able to contain an exponentially large number of subdomains with a relatively small number of levels; our hypothesis is that this helps the multilevel FBPINN model solutions with frequency components that span multiple orders of magnitude.

-\paragraph{Domain decomposition} All FBPINNs tested use a uniform rectangular domain decomposition for each level, with all multilevel FBPINNs having $2^{l-1}$ subdomains along each dimension.
-The size of each subdomain along each dimension is defined similar to \cref{eq:used_dd}, i.e., all 2D domain decompositions look similar to those shown in \cref{fig:dd-collocation_points}~(d) and (e).
+\paragraph{Domain decomposition} All FBPINNs tested use a uniform rectangular DD for each level, with all multilevel FBPINNs having $2^{l-1}$ subdomains along each dimension.
+The size of each subdomain along each dimension is defined similar to \cref{eq:used_dd}, i.e., all 2D DDs look similar to those shown in \cref{fig:dd-collocation_points}~(d) and (e).
 Furthermore, all FBPINNs use the same subdomain window functions, given by \cref{eq:used_window_function_nd}.

-\paragraph{Network architecture} All the FBPINNs tested use FCNs with identical architectures as their subdomain networks.
-The PINNs tested also use FCNs as their network architecture.
+\paragraph{Network architecture} All FBPINNs tested use FCNs with identical architectures as their subdomain networks.
+The PINNs tested either use FCNs or FCNs with Fourier input features (see \cref{sec:fourierfeatures} for the definition of Fourier features).
 For all the FBPINNs tested, the $\mathbf{x}$ inputs to each subdomain network are normalized to the range [-1,1] along each dimension over their individual subdomains.
-For the PINNs tested, the $\mathbf{x}$ inputs are normalized to the range [-1,1] along each dimension over the global domain.
+For the PINNs tested, the $\mathbf{x}$ inputs are normalized to the range [-1,1] along each dimension over the global domain. $\tanh$ is used for all activation functions.

 \paragraph{Loss function and optimization} All FBPINNs and PINNs tested use the hard-constrained variants of their loss functions.
-All tests use the Adam optimizer with a learning rate of $1\times10^{-3}$.
-For fairness, the same constraining operator is used across all models tested on a given problem.
-Furthermore, exactly the same collocation points are used for training whenever multiple models are compared on a given problem.
-This is similarly the case for all testing points used after training.
+For fairness, the same constraining operator is used across all models tested for a given problem.
+Furthermore, the same collocation points are used for training whenever multiple models are compared on a given problem.
+This is similarly the case for all testing points used after training. \cor{The SA-PINNs tested use learnable weights for each collocation point in their loss function; this is described in more detail in \cref{sec:sapinns}}.
+All tests use the Adam optimizer with a learning rate of $1\times10^{-3}$ \corr{ except for the PINNs with Fourier input features, which are trained using a learning rate of $1\times10^{-4}$, because it was found their convergence is unstable when using a larger learning rate}.
+For robustness, all models are trained 10 times using different random starting seeds, and all results are reported as averages over these different seeds.
 All models are evaluated using the normalized L1 test loss, given by $\mathcal{L}(\bm{\theta})=\frac{1}{M}\sum_i^M \| u(\mathbf{x}_i,\bm{\theta})-u(\mathbf{x}_i) \| / \sigma$, where $M$ is the number of test points and $\sigma$ is the standard deviation of the set of true solutions $\{u(\mathbf{x}_i)\}^M_i$.

 \paragraph{Software and hardware implementation} All FBPINNs and PINNs tested are implemented using a common training framework written in JAX \cite{jax}.
 Further details on our software implementation are given in \cref{sec:software}.
 All models are trained on a single NVIDIA RTX 3090 GPU.